 Information on how to apply is available at: Undergraduate admissions

 Prospective undergraduates should note that there is a short aptitude test in Linguistics, to be taken at school before the interview.
 A sample of a recent admissions test paper is given on pages 19-20 of this document.

-We offer two degree combinations that include linguistics: Modern Languages and Linguistics, and Psychology, Philosophy and Linguistics.
-For both degrees, a portion of the course focuses on linguistics, where you will be introduced to the analysis of the nature and structure of human language.
+For both degree courses (Modern Languages & Linguistics, and Psychology, Philosophy & Linguistics) a portion of the course focuses on linguistics, where you will be introduced to the analysis of the nature and structure of human language.
 Topics include: